ansuini/IntrinsicDimDeep/README.md

 Datasets can be very high-dimensional.
 In images, each pixel counts for one dimension (three if coloured), so high-resolution images typically have dimensionality larger than 1,000,000.
 Countless examples could be made from the fields of biology (genomics, epigenomics), particle physics, et cetera.

 The **embedding dimension** (ED) is the number of *features* in the data (number of pixels, number of genes expressed in microarrays, etc.) and this is usually the number that counts when data are stored and transmitted (unless we compress it).

-The **intrinsic dimension** (ID) is, informally,
+A very different concept is the **intrinsic dimension** (ID) that is, informally,

 *the minimal number of parameters needed to describe the data*.

 The ID could be much lower than the ED, depending on how much structure and redundancy is present in the original representation.
 Let us make an example: a torus in 3 dimensions

 <img src="./docs/figs/torus_coords.png" width="600" />